 - The entry prices you are willing to invest

 - The rates at which you will take profits out

 - Stop-loss rates

-Take the time to write out your plan clearly.
+Take the time to write out your plan.
 Keep revisiting and revising it as you learn or as the trading environment changes.

 Carefully Choose your Crypto

 There are thousands of different cryptos to choose from, almost 9,000 to be exact.
-When deciding on a currency, you need to consider which best suits your needs and skillsets.
+When deciding on a currency, you must consider which best suits your needs and skill sets.

-As a general rule of thumb, your best bet is to go for cryptos with the largest market capitalizations.
+As a general rule of thumb, your best bet is to go for cryptos with the largest market capitalisations.
 In other words, go for the most actively traded coins.

 - Bitcoin (BTC)

 Generally, the more active coins swing very high and very low.
 Traders can use this level of volatility to their advantage by switching from one side of the trade to the other as the price swings.